vicompany/Front-end-Guidelines/SASS.md

 	* Animation
 	* Other
 	* Transitions
-* Although we recommend a newline between the different property groups, it is allowed to combine different groups in smaller modules.
+* Although we recommend a newline between the different property groups, feel free to combine different groups in smaller modules.
 * For complete list of the propety order see our [stylelint-config](https://github.com/vicompany/stylelint-config-vi/blob/master/index.js).

 **Bad**